News Flash! Hanging Dog Campground in Murphy NC Will Reopen for Overnight Camping in 2016

 Get your friends and extended family together, or plan a “get away from it all” weekend for yourself and a special companion.
 Pass the word on your Facebook page, and post a notice on the community bulletin board.
 Finally, book that coveted campsite when the website’s reservation portal opens.
 Remember, the Forest Service is keeping a close eye on this Murphy, NC landmark – for all the right reasons.

-Lake Hiwassee Information – Located in Cherokee County by Murphy NC
+Hiwassee Lake Information – Located in Cherokee County by Murphy NC

 The Hiwassee Dam began construction on July 15, 1936. being 1376 feet long, it is quite an impressive structure.
 You can actually drive over the dam itself on Hiwassee Dam Access Road (off of Highway 294).
 Now over 70 years later, the Hiwassee Lake has become the gorgeous lake that we all now know.
 This article has some great “technical” information about the lake that is sometimes hard to find all in one place.